Mitsuyo Kakuta

 Mitsuyo Kakuta (角田 光代, Kakuta Mitsuyo, born 8 March 1967) is a Japanese author born in Yokohama.
 She has been engaged in translating into modern Japanese the 11th-century proto-novel The Tale of Genji by Murasaki Shikibu (紫式部).

-Prized works
+Career

 Mitsuyo Kakuta made her debut while still a student at Waseda University's Faculty of Literature, with Kōfuku na yūgi (A Blissful Pastime).
 It won her the Kaien Prize for New Writers in 1990.
 After producing two well-received novels in 2002, Ekonomikaru paresu (Economical Palace) and Kūchū teien (Hanging Garden), she went on to win the Noma Literary New Face Prize and the Naoki Prize for Woman on the Other Shore in 2004.
+Hanging Garden was adapted into a film by Toshiaki Toyoda in 2005.